BlueAndGold - Irish In The NFL — Free Agency Tracker

 With his future in professional football uncertain, he's far from alone.
 The NFL is a fickle business, where player careers are short and the money isn't always guaranteed.

-More than 30 former Fighting Irish players on NFL Rosters in 2019, about a quarter of them were in a position to become potential free agents, and that doesn't include players who will get waived or cut before or during the preseason.
+More than 30 former Fighting Irish players on NFL Rosters in 2019, about a quarter of them were in a position to become a free agent, and that doesn't include players who will get waived or cut before or during the 2020 preseason.

 DT Sheldon Day